DepartmentsAI/Viewzenix1/docs/requirements/PROJECT_PLAN.md

 This project plan outlines the detailed tasks, milestones, and responsibilities for the implementation of the Trading Webhook Platform.

-## Current Status: Final Testing Phase (May 9-10)
+## Current Status: Pre-Release Verification (May 10)

-We are currently in the final testing phase before our scheduled release on May 10.
+We are currently in the final verification phase before our scheduled release on May 13 (rescheduled from May 10 due to environment issues).
 Recent accomplishments include:

 - Backend Risk Management System implementation (PR #40 merged)
 - Dashboard Order Tracking (PR #36 merged)